-The non-profit association with its headquarters in the town of Bra in Piedmont, Italy, was founded in 1989 by the Italian journalist Carlo Petrini (*1949), who is still its president today.
-Since the mid-1970s, he had written about "food and drink" in magazines and was co-founder of Gambero Rosso and co-editor of the wine guide "Vini d'Italia" and the world wine guide.
+The non-profit association with headquarters in the town of Bra in Piedmont, Italy, was founded in 1989 by the Italian journalist Carlo Petrini (*1949), who is still president today.
+Since the mid-1970s, he had written about "food and drink" in magazines and was co-founder of Gambero Rosso and co-editor of the wine guide "Vini d'Italia" and the World Wine Guide.

-After 22 years, in early 2009 Slow Food Italy parted ways with the wine guide "Vini d'Italia" and left it to Gambero Rosso Holding.
-Their own wine guide "Slow Wine" was developed and first published at the end of 2010.
-The "Society of Friends of Barolo" founded by Petrini gave birth to the "Arcigola" association in 1986 and to "Slow Food" three years later.
-Slow Food stands for pleasurable, conscious and regional food and is a countermovement to the trend of uniform, globalised and pleasure-free fast food.
-Slow Food has now become an international association with over 100,000 members in over 150 countries on all continents.
+After 22 years, Slow Food Italy separated from the wine guide "Vini d'Italia" at the beginning of 2009 and left it to Gambero Rosso Holding.
+The own wine guide "Slow Wine" was developed, which appeared for the first time at the end of 2010.
+The "Society of Friends of Barolo", founded by Petrini, gave rise to the "Arcigola" association in 1986 and "Slow Food" three years later.
+Slow Food stands for pleasurable, conscious and regional food and is a counter-movement to the trend of uniform, globalised and pleasure-free fast food.
+In the meantime, Slow Food has become an international association with over 100,000 members in more than 150 countries on all continents.